yaizida/yaizida/README.md

 <h2 align="left">Hi 👋!
-My name is Nick and I'm a backend developer, from Russia</h2>
+My name is Nick and I'm a backend developer,python mentor & teacher from Russia</h2>

 ###